 You may have overinflated your tires because you got distracted while doing it, or you may need to get your tire unstuck from mud or sand.
 Whatever the case, you know you need to release that excess air pressure.

 Now, it goes without saying that your tires need to have just the right amount of air for a smooth ride and longer wheel life.
 Some car owners, however, think that overinflating tires is actually a good thing because it supposedly increases gas mileage and improves handling.
-The truth is, overinflation may do your tires more harm than good, and we’ll explain that further along in this article.
+The truth is, overinflation may do your tires more harm than good, even when your tires are as desirable as our list of top-rated tires for Honda Accord, and we’ll explain that further along in this article.

 The point is, you need to follow the recommended tire pressure levels set by the vehicle manufacturer if you want to get the best performance possible out of your tires.
 After all, car companies have gone through multiple tests and studies before coming up with these standards.
 It would be wise to follow the expert advice, don’t you think?

 That being said, you need to know what the recommended pressure is for your tires.
 You can find this information on the tire’s sidewall or you can consult your vehicle manual.
 It may also be different for your front and rear tires, so take note of that as well.

 Once you have that information down, all you need is a flat-head screwdriver and a tire pressure gauge.
 Follow the steps below on how to release air from tire.